-(Note: I received a free copy of this book in exchange for an honest review.)
+(*Note: I received an advance copy of this book for review.*)

 Good morning Nerdlings!
 I recently had a life-altering experience.
 I have apparently lived a whole lot of adult years without ever making oatmeal no-bake cookies, and now, I’m afraid, there’s no going back.
 These little chewy chocolate peanut butter flavor bombs may just be the perfect food.
 Breakfast?
 Sure!
 Dessert?
 Oh heck yeah.
 Quick energy snack when trying to power through a dull book?
 I’LL TAKE THREE.
 Unfortunately, my pants are not happy with my newfound love, but some books require copious amounts of sugar.
 Exhibit A: Violet.

 The town of Pacington, Kansas used to be a tourist destination for one reason: the beautifully named Lost Lake, where summer visitors enjoy fishing, swimming, and boating in its crystal clear waters.
 However, Lost Lake didn’t always exist – it formed when a worker accidentally broke through an underground spring, and flooded part of the town, killing two workers.
 In recent years, however, the local economy hasn’t been great, the town is becoming more shabby than old-fashioned, and Pacington seems to be dying.

 For Kris Barlow Lost Lake is much more than a pretty body of icy cold water with an odd roof sticking out of it.
 As a young child, it’s where her family spent idyllic summers until the final one, when her mother died an agonizingly slow death of cancer in the bedroom of their lakefront house.
 Kris’s father, grief-stricken, never returned to the house, choosing to let it rot rather than relive the memories of that last summer.